ankrh/BPM-Matlab/README.md

 BPM-Matlab comes with an FD-BPM and an FFT-BPM solver.
 FD-BPM should be used for propagation through media with a non-uniform refractive index, while FFT-BPM should be used for propagation through media with uniform refractive index.
 Check Example3.m for a comparison.

 #### Optional Mode solver
 BPM-Matlab includes a mode solver that can calculate the supported modes of the waveguide and calculate the overlap of the simulated E-field with these modes.
 Check Example9.m on how to do so.
 The modes are *not* used for the propagation simulation itself.
+The mode finder will not return unguided modes.
+The modes will be labeled with LPlm designations if the refractive index is assessed to be radially symmetric, otherwise the modes will simply be labeled sequentially (Mode 1, 2, 3 etc.).
-To use the mode solver, find the modes supported by the waveguide (after you set all the other parameters of P, especially P.shapes) by using
+To use the mode solver, find the modes supported by the waveguide (after you set all the other parameters of P, especially P.n) by using
 `P = findModes(P,nModes,sortByLoss,plotModes);` with

 - `nModes`